“This is a composer to watch; he might just shake things up with a musical trainwreck.” -

 He was the recipient of a Charles Ives Scholarship in 1998, given by the American Academy of Arts and Letters to “composition students of great promise.”
 In 2016, Mr. Auerbach-Brown was awarded a prestigious Creative Workforce Fellowship from Cuyahoga Arts and Culture.

-Currently, Mr. Auerbach-Brown is the Director of Programs at the Conservancy for Cuyahoga Valley National Park, where he oversees a wide variety of music, arts, and nature-focused programming initiatives.
+Currently, Mr. Auerbach-Brown is the Director of Public Programs at the Conservancy for Cuyahoga Valley National Park, where he oversees a wide variety of music, arts, and nature-focused programming initiatives.
 He is a member of the Cleveland Composers’ Guild and is published by the American Composers’ Alliance.

 He lives in Cleveland, Ohio with his wife, son, daughter and cat who acts like a guard dog.